radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/audit-rules/02-advanced-concepts.md

 ![Special criterion of a library](./images/rule-criteria-file.png "Special criterion of a library")

-> [!warning] The libraries are loaded when Brainwave Analytics is loaded.
+> [!warning] The libraries are loaded when Identity Analytics is loaded.
 Therefore, you will need to restart Analytics before testing your criterion.

 ![Special criterion for a rule](./images/rule-criteria-usage.png "Special criterion for a rule")